 How To Improve Your Posture

-A head forward posture should give you a clue whether you need to improve your posture.
+This photo is shocking!
+Yes, a head forward posture should give you a clue to whether you might need to improve your posture or not.
 With the ubiquitous use of mobile phones, tablets and computers, most of us nowadays spend hours at a time seated or with our heads forward looking over our very loved electronic devices.
 This results in poor posture, head forward, rounded shoulders, slumped back and believe it or not, this leads to faster degeneration of our spines.
+The worse part is… you will be degenerating your neck joints much sooner in life with this type of posture.
+The best part is…you can do something about this…NOW!
+Keep reading.

 More and more we see younger people in our Pilates studio with back and neck problems, with injuries to the shoulder, neck and lower back as a result of wear and tear.
 Poor posture leads to compression of the spinal segments and incorrect shoulder biomechanics.